 What is the Full Moon Party?

-At first, it was like a small house party on the beach – a few hippies and backpackers playing guitars, smoking weed, and having a few beers.
-But as word spread and more people showed up, it changed.
+At first, it was like a small house party on the beach: a few old hippies and backpackers playing guitars, smoking weed, and having a few beers.
+But the crowds brought a lot of change.
 The 1990s brought the rave scene and all the drugs that went along with it.
-By 2000, this party was squarely on the travel map and hordes of young people inspired by the movie “The Beach” flocked to Ko Phangan (where the party is held) and, since then, the Full Moon Party has only gotten bigger.
+By 2000, this party was squarely on the travel map, and hordes of young people inspired by the movie The Beach flocked to Ko Phangan, where the party is held.
+The Full Moon Party has only gotten bigger since then.

-There’s accommodation all over the island but you’ll want to stay in Haad Rin (where the actual party is) so you can be close to the action.
-If you want to find accommodation, you’ll need to come here at least FOUR days before the party in order to find a cheap (and nice) place to stay.
+There’s accommodation all over the island, but you’ll want to stay in Haat Rin (where the actual party is) so you can be close to the action.
+If you want to find cheap accommodation, you’ll need to come here at least four-five days before the party in order to find a cheap (and nice) place to stay.
 The closer you get to the actual night of the party, the more you’ll need a miracle to find something — at any price range.

 How much does a room cost?